Dominique-Cedric/SheCodes/Django/API Plan.md

 # Crowdfunding Back End
-RisingAthletes
+Rising Athletes

 ## Planning:
 ### Concept/Name:
-{{ Include a short description of your website concept here. }}

-The website aims to support children in sports by raising funds for families facing unexpected expenses like travel, accommodation, and sporting gear, while also providing valuable resources on health and wellbeing, along with customer testimonials.
+The platform aims to support children in sports by raising funds and incentives for families facing unexpected expenses such as travel and accommodation; sporting gear and fees and levys.

 ### Intended Audience/User Stories
-{{ Who are your intended audience?
-How will they use the website? }}

-Intended Audience
 1. **Parents of Young Athletes**: Seeking financial assistance for their children's sports-related expenses.
 2. **Coaches and Team Managers**: Looking for resources to help families navigate costs and access support.
 3. **Community Organizations**: Interested in partnerships or funding opportunities to promote youth sports.